GlitchedFlow/luna-build/README.md

 ## Welcome to Luna build

-This repository contains the core modules for the luna build system, which is a C# based meta build system. it can be used to generate Visual Studio 2022 solutions (other IDEs are planned) based on `*.build.cs` files.
+This repository contains the core modules for the luna build system, which is a C# based meta build system.
+It can be used to generate Visual Studio 2022 solutions (other IDEs are planned) based on `*.luna.cs` files.
 It provides a CLI, which has support for simple luna scripts (`*.lusc`), as well as a simple UI to allow quick solution generation.
+Inspired by CMake but planned with an easier entry level when it comes to debuggability, since it is possible to attach the VS debugger at any point.

 ## License
 MIT